onap/ccsdk-oran/docs/guide/developer-guide.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 .. http://creativecommons.org/licenses/by/4.0
 ..
-Copyright (C) 2020 Nordix Foundation.
+Copyright (C) 2021 Nordix Foundation.

 .. _developer_guide:

 Developer Guide
 ===============

-This document provides a quickstart for developers of the CCSDK ORAN parts.
+This document provides a quickstart for developers of the CCSDK functions for O-RAN A1 Policies.

 Source tree
 +++++++++++

-This application provides CCSDK Policy Management Service and A1 Adapter as main functional resources.
+This provides CCSDK with "A1 Policy Management Service" and "A1 Adapter" functions.
 Each resource is implemented independently in a package corresponding to its name.

 A1 Policy Management Service
 ++++++++++++++++++++++++++++

-The CCSDK Policy Management Service (PMS) is a Java 11 web application built over Spring Framework.
+The ONAP CCSDK A1 Policy Management Service is a Java 11 web application built using the Spring Framework.
 Using Spring Boot dependencies, it runs as a standalone application.

-PMS provides a REST API for management of policices.
+A1 Policy Management Service provides a revised REST API for management of policies.
 It provides support for:

  * Supervision of clients (R-APPs) to eliminate stray policies in case of failure
  * Consistency monitoring of the SMO view of policies and the actual situation in the RICs
  * Consistency monitoring of RIC capabilities (policy types)
  * Policy configuration.
 This includes:

-   * One REST API towards all RICs in the network
+   * One REST API towards all RICs in the network.
    * Query functions that can find all policies in a RIC, all policies owned by a service (R-APP), all policies of a type etc.
    * Maps O1 resources (ManagedElement) as defined in O1 to the controlling RIC.

-The Policy Management Service can be accessed over the REST API.
-See :ref:`pms_api` for how to use the API.
+The Policy Management Service can be accessed over the REST API, and with an equivalent interface using DMaaP.
+See :ref:`pms_api` for more information about the API.

 Dependencies
 ------------